 Type of Kettlebell

-There are plenty of different kettlebell types that are best suited for different athletes.
+Different types of kettlebell are suited to different types of athletes.
 Training kettlebells are great all-around options for everyday athletes.
 These are the kettlebells you’ll find in your local gym and are generally most cost-friendly.

 Competition kettlebells are best for those who are planning to compete in the sport.
 These are more pricey and generally meet sport standards to give you an accurate representation of the weights used professionally.